 Whether its the mechanic, doctor or HVAC specialist, everything starts with a good assessment.
 This will help us determine airflow, heat load and other deficiencies that may be causing you discomfort.

-We use some of the most sophisticated equipment available to assess air flow, duct leakage and other parameters that will effect your HVAC system operation.
+We use some of the most sophisticated equipment available to assess air conditioning air flow, duct leakage and other parameters that will effect your HVAC system operation.

 Oftentimes, airflow issues are the result of poor quality install.
 Physical bends and choke points can often be visually identified and corrected easily.